HAI 2024

 Susan Landau, PhD, University of California, Berkeley

-Laetitia Lemoine, PhD, Invicro
+Laetitia Lemoine, PhD, Perceptive

 Beth Mormino, PhD, Stanford University